AP FACT CHECK: Are immigration raids result of Trump policy?

 Advocates began fielding calls Thursday from immigrants and their lawyers reporting raids at homes and businesses in the greater Los Angeles area.
 In one instance, agents showed up at the home of a 50-year-old house painter named Manuel Mosqueda in the Los Angeles suburbs, looking to arrest an immigrant who wasn't there.
 In the process, they spoke with Mosqueda, arrested him and put him on a bus to Mexico — though lawyers were able to halt his deportation and bring him back.

-In all, Immigration and Customs Enforcement arrested about 160 people during a five-day sweep in Southern California aimed at immigrants with criminal histories and deportation orders, including a Salvadoran gang member wanted in his country and a Brazilian drug trafficker.
-Marin acknowledged that five of those arrested would not have met the Obama administration's enforcement priorities.
+In all, Immigration and Customs Enforcement arrested 680 immigrants.
+Homeland Security Secretary John Kelly said everyone arrested posed "a threat to public safety, border security or the integrity of our nation's immigration system."

+Kelly said about 75 percent of the people arrested were criminals convicted of a variety of crimes, including "homicide, aggravated sexual abuse, sexual assault of a minor, lewd and lascivious acts with a child, indecent liberties with a minor, drug trafficking, battery, assault, DUI and weapons charges."

-The agency called it an "enforcement surge" that was no different than enforcement actions carried out in the past and said a "rash of recent reports about purported ICE checkpoints and random sweeps are false, dangerous, and irresponsible."
+ICE had previously called the arrests an "enforcement surge" that was no different than enforcement actions carried out in the past and said a "rash of recent reports about purported ICE checkpoints and random sweeps are false, dangerous and irresponsible."
 In a statement, the agency said "officers frequently encounter additional suspects who may be in the United States in violation of the federal immigration laws.
-Those persons will be evaluated on a case by case basis and, when appropriate, arrested by ICE."
+Those persons will be evaluated on a case-by-case basis and, when appropriate, arrested by ICE."

 THE NEW NORMAL?

-Despite the claims that this is business as usual, an indication of the changed tactics came earlier in the week when Homeland Security Secretary John Kelly testified before Congress.
-He told lawmakers immigration agents expressed frustration about that they were not fully allowed to enforce immigration laws under the Obama administration.
+Despite the claims that this is business as usual, an indication of the changed tactics came earlier in the week when Kelly testified before Congress.
+He told lawmakers that immigration agents expressed frustration at not being fully allowed to enforce immigration laws under the Obama administration.
 He predicted Trump's directives would end that frustration.

 "I think their morale has suffered because of the job they were hired to do, and then in their sense, they're ... kind of hobbled or, you know, hands tied behind their back, that kind of thing," Kelly told the House Homeland Security Committee.
 "And now, they feel more positive about things.
 I bet if you watch the morale issue, you'll ... be surprised going forward."